Recovery Planning for Behavioral Addictions

 What Types of Programs and Therapies Are Used to Treat Behavioral Addictions?

-At Feinberg, we use a variety of treatment approaches to treat behavioral addictions.
+At Feinberg, we recommend a variety of treatment approaches to treat behavioral addictions.
 Our treatment plans address the underlying causes of the addiction to promote lasting change.

 Our treatment programs typically involve a combination of different approaches to address the multiple needs of each individual.
 They usually combine talk therapies like cognitive-behavioral therapy with holistic mind-body approaches like meditation or yoga.
 We may also involve social interventions, life skills development, and legal support, depending on the need.
 Importantly, family interventions and interpersonal approaches also play a key role.